 The other variables about which assumptions have been made in measuring defined benefit member liabilities and for which changes are not considered reasonably possible, or for which reasonably possible changes would not be expected to have a material effect, include: mortality rates and resignations.

-The following table outlines the sensitivity of key assumptions provided by the scheme actuary on the discount rate, salary increase rate and pension increase rate.
+The following table outlines the sensitivity estimates of the PSS1 and PSS2 divisions, provided by the scheme actuary, on the discount rate, salary increase rate and pension increase rate.